Series 1: Letters received & papers filed with them (1822 - 1827)

 Regular Vessels

 Correspondence concerning cargo and passenger vessels transporting prisoners, supplies, and passengers to and from the Moreton Bay settlement.
-Ships mentioned include the Isabella, Foster Fyans, Speke, Champion, Mangles, Eliza, Atlas, John Barry, Governor Phillip, Asia, and Florentia.
+The vessels include the Isabella, Foster Fyans, Speke, Champion, Mangles, Eliza, Atlas, John Barry, Governor Phillip, Asia, and Florentia.

 Description